 TMview is one of the flagship tools developed under the Cooperation Fund.
-This database contains nearly 36 million trade marks from 53 offices, including all the IP offices in the EU and many of the most important non-EU economies.
+This database contains nearly 36 million trade marks from 53 offices, including all EU IP offices and many of the most important non-EU economies.
 It is used as a tool of reference with more than 7 million searches per year.

 DesignView, also developed under the Cooperation Fund, is the first multi-office search tool on designs ever developed by an IP office.
-This database contains more than 9 million designs from 47 offices and is used more than 700 000 times each vear.
+This database contains more than 9 million designs from 47 offices and is used more than 700 000 times each year.

-Finally, 58 offices, including all the national and regional IP offices, have integrated their goods and services database lists in TMclass, which now attracts almost 7.5 million searches per year.
-Harmonised goods and services is now a reality at the Office with 94.9 % of EUTM applications using terms from the HDB.
+Finally 58 offices, including all the EU IP offices, have integrated their Goods and Services database lists in TMClass, which now attracts almost 7.5 million searches per year.
+Harmonised Goods and Services is now a reality at the Office with 94.9% of CTM applications using terms from the harmonised database.

+The Office is committed to the principle of measuring, where possible, the benefits of tools, using transparent methodologies, so that the results of the investments made for the benefit of users can be clearly understood by all stakeholders.
 A cost-benefit analysis has already been carried out on a number of the tools, with particularly significant benefits coming from TMview and DesignView.
 The cost-benefit analysis for TMview was based on an estimated 5 million searches in 2014 (actual searches totalled 5.2 million).
 Under certain assumptions about user behaviour, the average cost per search with a commercial company would be slightly over EUR 10, giving a full commercial cost of EUR 56 million.
 The Office examined various scenarios assuming different percentages of the 5 million TMview searches that would have been paid for by users, taking 10 % as the minimum and 90 % as the maximum.
-At a 50 % 'conversion rate', the benefit to users from TMview in 2014 amounted to FUR 28 million.
+At a 50 % 'conversion rate', the benefit to users from TMview in 2014 amounted to EUR 28 million.